 Step 1: Talk to us

-Applicants can contact the Council to talk to a Planner about the information required to submit an application for a planning permit.
+The first step is to visit the Seek Planning Advice page and complete a general planning enquiry form.
+Providing information regarding the proposed subdivision will assist in submitting an application for a planning permit.
 For complex subdivision proposals, we might suggest a pre-application meeting with a Planner to provide you with information on your proposal and help avoid delays in the application process.

 Step 2: Engage a land surveyor